OlukaDenis/resamo-pro/README.md

 - Android SDK 34 (Android 14)
 - Minimum SDK version: 21

-## Building the Project
+## Run the Project

 1. Clone the repository
 2. Open the project in Android Studio
+3. Create `keystore.properties` file with the required configuration
+4. Add the base urls to the `local.properties` file
-3. Sync the project with Gradle files
+5. Sync the project with Gradle files
-4. Build and run the application
+6. Build and run the application

 ## Running Tests and Code Coverage